thunderbird/webext-docs/changes/beta81.rst

 messageDisplay
 ==============

-* The following API has been added to allow access to details of multiple-selection of email.
+* The :ref:`messageDisplay.getDisplayedMessages` function has been added to allow access to details of multiple-selection of email.
 Previously only a single selection function was available.

-  * :ref:`messageDisplay.getDisplayedMessages`

-  These events have been added:
+  *This change has been backported to Thunderbird 78.4.0.*

-  * :ref:`messageDisplay.onMessagesDisplayed`
+* The :ref:`messageDisplay.onMessagesDisplayed` event has been added.

+  *This change has been backported to Thunderbird 78.4.0.*

 See the documentation on those functions and events for more information.

-  *These changes have been backported to Thunderbird 78.4.0.*